-Physiotalk has been running tweetchats for over 2 years now, and in social media terms change happens fast.
+Physiotalk has been running tweetchats for 6 years now, and in social media terms change happens fast.
 We’ve seen more and more tweetchats launch, develop, and go from strength to strength, while others falter.
 Here at physiotalk we are continuously developing our approaches and we’re still learning, but when done well we think tweetchats can help people to:

 - discuss innovation, evidence and current challenges

 - engage with and influence the work of health and care organisations.